lazizgueye/bank-account-kata/README.md

 manage your account

 #Goal:
-the goal of this project is to simule a Bank transaction (Deposit & Withdrawal) of a client account.
+simule a Bank transaction (Deposit & Withdrawal) of a client account.
-rules:
+#rules:
   * deposit : amount must > 0
   * withdraw: amount must > 0 and balance > -100
   * threshold reach : 100